microsoft/hands-on-lab-azure-managed-redis/docs/workshop.md

 After disabling the caching of the list of products in the application code, it is time to enable it on the APIM level.

-The first thing that you need to do, is to connect your Azure Cache for Redis to your APIM by adding it as an external cache in APIM configuration.
+The first thing that you need to do, is to connect your Azure Managed Redis to your APIM by adding it as an external cache in APIM configuration.

 <div class="task" data-title="Tasks">

-> - Inside your APIM link your Azure Cache for Redis as an external cache
+> - Inside your APIM link your Azure Managed Redis as an external cache
 > - Make sure to choose the `Default` region to be able to use it from all your APIM instances

 </div>